EvgeniyJeka/Creditto/README.md

 # Creditto

+<b>Note: DB structure was recently changed, new column was added to the 'users' table.
+If you are not cloning this repo from scratch, but updating an
+existing project it is strongly recommended to delete the MySQL DB volumes.</b>

 # 1 General product description

 The purpose of the system is to mediate between customers that would like to borrow money, borrowers,